Spiritual Benefits of Regular Salah in New York City

 Beyond prayer times, our Qibla direction tool helps you find the exact angle to face during Salah using your device's compass.
 Perfect for home, work, or travel.

-Maghrib prayer in New York City is offered just after sunset.
-It's the fourth daily prayer and a special time when Muslims in United States break their fast during Ramadan.
+Maghrib prayer in New York City starts immediately after sunset.
+It is the fourth daily prayer and consists of 3 rakats.